 A. Upon the dissolution of the Chapter or the winding up of its affairs, the assets of the Chapter shall be distributed exclusively for charitable or educational purposes or to organizations which are then exempt from federal tax under Section 501 (c) (3) of the Internal Revenue Code of 1986 or corresponding provisions of any subsequent federal tax laws, and to which contributions are then deductible under Section 170 (c) (2) of such Code or corresponding provisions of any subsequent federal tax laws, and to which contributions are then deductible under Section 170 (c) (2) of such Code or corresponding provisions of any subsequent federal tax laws.
 Organizations having purposes similar to those of this organization shall be preferred.

 Article V. Membership

-A. Eligibility.
-Membership is open to all personal members of ARLIS/NA within Southern California.
+A. A. Eligibility.
+Membership is open to all individual members of ARLIS/NA.
 The Chapters Liaison of ARLIS/NA is a non-voting, ex-officio member of the Chapter.

-1. The amount of dues shall be determined by the Executive Committee and shall be ratified by a majority of votes cast either by mail, or with advance notice, at a business meeting.
+1. The amount of dues shall be determined by the Executive Committee and shall be ratified by member vote.

-2. The dues shall be collected by the Secretary/Treasurer.
+2. The dues shall be collected by the Treasurer.